 - Boil in a pot water, raisins, cinnamon, salt and lavender flowers.

-- Mix in the semolina, stirring constantly, with a whisk and simmer for 5 minutes.
+- Mix in the semolina slowly, stirring constantly, with a whisk and simmer for 5 minutes.
 Remove the pot from the heat.

-- Mix in the date purée, peanut butter and grated lemon zest.
+- Mix in the date caramel, nut butter and grated lemon zest.
 Then pour everything in cold rinsed molds.
 Allow to cool and then refrigerate for at least 2 hours.

-- For the chocolate sauce, stir together the water, cacao powder, peanut butter and maple syrup until you have a creamy sauce.
+- For the chocolate sauce, stir together the water, cacao powder, nut butter and maple syrup until you have a creamy sauce.

 - Use unsweetened cacao powder and vanilla extract instead of lavender.

 - Make a berry sauce with maple syrup and a little water.